 If your child can tolerate food made on shared equipment with milk, then reading the label should suffice.
 If your child is in the estimated 30% group of people who can’t do shared equipment, you’ll need to contact the company to ensure the product is safe.
 This free Food Allergy 101 Help course can help, as well as some of the articles below with the additional resources.

 In terms of where to start, fruit based packaged snacks might be a good area to look in.
 Milk can be used in just about every packaged food category, so make sure you’re reading labels well.
 If you need help in this area, enroll in the free course Food Allergy Help 101: Hidden Allergens.
+Additionally, look at the brands I suggested earlier in this article.
+Those brands are all dairy free.

 What are Some Dairy Free Snacks to Make?